tky1026/rris_doc/docs/source/Doc/Guide/Documentation/doc_structure.rst

 **Tools**
    Non-ROS related topics goes to :dir:`CTopics/Tools`.

-   Usually documents belongs to this category are further discription of some software, third-party libraries, tools etc.
+   Usually documents belongs to this category are further description of some software, third-party libraries, tools etc.

    Hence it is not necessary to follow any templates.